Trymory/cap480/README.md

 ## Welcome to GitHub Pages
+It takes 1 min. for it to refresh with the changes This is the site domain https://trymory.github.io/cap480/

 You can use the [editor on GitHub](https://github.com/Trymory/cap480/edit/master/README.md) to maintain and preview the content for your website in Markdown files.